flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 (in other words, run the example app from your IDE/editor, or in a terminal execute `cd hello/example; flutter build apk`).

-The use the following steps:
+Then use the following steps:

 1. Launch Android Studio.
 1. Select **Import project** in the